saneece/Pterodactyl/README.md

 # Pterodactyl
 Notes for begginers to linux:</br>
+Anytime you need to run commands, it's best to use PuTTY or Solar-PuTTY so you can copy and paste.</br>
-To copy out of a PuTTY panel, just highlight the test you want to copy and ctrl+v on your local machine</br>
+To copy FROM a PuTTY panel, just highlight the test you want to copy and ctrl+v on your local machine</br>
 To copy TO a PuTTY panel, copy from your local machine > use arrow keys to set your cursor where you want the data > right click</br>
 To save in a nano editor, use "ctrl+x > y > enter"</br>
 </br>